 Sometimes preference shares are "callable"—this means that the issuing company can redeem them for a fixed pre-agreed price.
 And that is their choice, not yours.

 These features (fixed dividend, redeemed for fixed amount, better security than ordinary shares) mean that preference shares are, in some ways, more like corporate bonds from the point of view of an investor.

 What Preference Shares are Like as Investments

-Because Preference Shares are a bit of a hybrid between ordinary shares and corporate bonds their investment characteristics are in some ways like ordinary shares and and in other ways like corporate bonds.
+Because preference shares are a bit of a hybrid between ordinary shares and corporate bonds, their investment characteristics are in some ways like ordinary shares and in other ways like corporate bonds.

-Understanding the risks that preference shares have as an investment can let you understand the individual components of the return you are getting for them—because the different "risk premium" can be thought of as compensation for taking on those kinds of risk.
+Understanding the risks that preference shares have as an investment can let you understand the individual components of the return you are getting for them—because the different "risk premium" can be thought of as compensation for taking on those kinds of risks.

-But remember this higher yield has to pay a higher yield to compensate for the higher risk that the company will default and your won't your money.
-Remember bondholders and other creditors will come higher in the payout order than you.
-Higher return is usually a trade off for higher risk—which is OK as long as you understand the risks you are taking.
+But remember, this higher yield has to pay a higher yield to compensate for the higher risk that the company will default and you won't get your money.
+Remember, bondholders and other creditors will come higher in the payout order than you.
+A higher return is usually a trade-off for a higher risk—which is OK as long as you understand the risks you are taking.

-It is possible that over time if the ordinary shares have very high dividend growth they will end up paying a higher dividend than the preference shares but that is not guaranteed and make take a very long time, in any case.
+It is possible that over time, if the ordinary shares have very high dividend growth, they will pay a higher dividend than the preference shares, but that is not guaranteed and take a very long time, in any case.

 Although you rank behind bondholders and other creditors in the payout order, preference share dividends have to be paid before ordinary dividends can be paid—so you are ahead of ordinary shareholders.